pguenon/CASIMODO/README.md

 As input files you need:
 * A structure file with a format recognized by MDAnalysis (.pdb, .gro etc)
 * A trajectory file with a format recognized by MDAnalysis (.trr, .xtc etc)
-* A dictionnary file that contains the list of the residue names in your simulation in the first column and the important atoms to study in each residue in the other columns.
+* A dictionnary file that contains the list of the important residue names in your simulation in the first column and the important atoms to study in each residue in the other columns.
 Optionnaly you may want to specify if a residue is an amino acid by adding the *@amino_acid* tag in the last column.
 Similarly you can specify if it is a nucleic acid with *@nucleic_acid_pyrimidine* and *@nucleic_acid_purine* tags.

 ### Running CASIMODO
 Before running the script please make sure to indicate the following parameters in the *submit_CASIMODO.sh* file: